amalKuttuz/UserAuthentication/README.md

-# UserAuthentication
+## UserAuthentication

-This is a Django sample project.
+This is a Django sample project,Which shows basic user authentication in django
-3Consists of
-*Home page
-*Signin page
-*Signup page
-*User dashoard

-#Requirements
+## Requirements
 Python
 Django
 Any IDE (optional)

 ## Installation